• Skip to main content

 Candace Sampson is the founder of Life in Pleasantville and has been writing about Canadian travel for over a decade.
 She only shares destinations she has personally visited and genuinely loved.
 Candace is also the creator of Girl Trips, a women-focused travel and retreat brand, and the host of What She Said, Canada’s longest-running women’s talk show turned podcast.

-Previous Post:Top Ten Christmas Gifts for Your Dog
+Previous Post:Top Ten Gifts for the Philanthropist

 Reader Interactions